dianlight/hassio-addons/sambanas/DOCS.md

 ### Option: `moredisks` (optional)

 ***Protection Mode must be disabled to allow this function*** List of disks or partitions label to search and share.
+It is also possible to use the disk id if you prepend the name with `id:` (WARN: write id prefix in lowercase only!)
 ***NOTE: partitions label with spaces are NOT SUPPORTED*** The following Fs are supported:

 - [X] ext3/4
 - [X] fat --> ***NOTE: ACL are not supported so no TimeMachine compatibility***